UbiquityRobotics/learn/noetic/magnisilver/mcb.md

 ### Main Control Board Identification

-All of the Main Control Boards, also called MCB, have a version number on the top of the board that is printed along the left edge of the PC board on the top copper layer.
+All of the Main Control Boards, also called the MCB, have a version number on the top of the board printed along the left edge of the PC board.

-Because prior to rev 5.2 the version number is very hard to read we will supply pictures to help with board version identification prior to rev 5.2
+Prior to rev 5.2 the version number is very hard to read; we supply pictures to help with board version identification prior to rev 5.2

 #### Revision 5.2 And Later Main Control boards